Famous Autumn Paintings Created by Famous Artists

 Just like above, Katsushika Hokusai’s print depicts Japanese fields with peasants.
 Depictions of harvests were a classic theme for autumnal landscapes.
 Autumn in Japan is very similar to one in Europe, turning the leaves of maple trees flaming red.
 In this print we can see how Hokusai depicts the gradual change of leaves on single trees or canopies from green to red.

-What are your favorite landscape paintings to greet autumn?
+What are your favorite landscapes to greet autumn?
 Do you prefer more contemporary or classic pieces of art?
 Leave your suggestions in the comments, they will be very helpful for us to decide what to feature in our free mobile app DailyArt (available for iOS and Android).

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.